judegpinto/matugr/README.md

 ### Best Practices/OAuth 2.1
-PKCE is required for all OAuth clients using the authorization code flow The Implicit grant (response_type=token) is omitted from this specification The Resource Owner Password Credentials grant is omitted from this specification
+PKCE is required for all OAuth clients using the authorization code flow

-Therefore, since thethe only
+The Implicit grant (response_type=token) and the Resource Owner Password Credentials grant are omitted from this specification.
+The only supported authorization flow in matugr is the Authorization Code flow.

 ### OAuth 2.0 Documentation